-Blackberry plantlets are transferred to MS medium without hormones or with $10\mu M$ IBA for one week and then to no hormone medium for 3 weeks (Fig. 2).
+Blackberry plantlets are transferred to MS medium without hormones or with $10\mu M$ IBA for one week and then to no hormone medium for 3 weeks.
 Some of the genotypes may require longer rooting periods (some blackberry cultivars can root directly in the greenhouse).

 In case of raspberry plantlets activated charcoal is essential for rooting.
-IBA is essential for good rooting and plantlet growth of black raspberries.
-It is essential for growth of red raspberries, but not for root initiation (Anderson, 1987).
-The following rooting formulation has produced good results with raspberry genotypes produced in the MPU:
+IBA is essential for good rooting and plantlet growth of black and red raspberries but not for root initiation (Anderson, 1987).